Eight Pieces of The Silk Brocade

 Afternoon session: 2pm – 4pm

 There will be short breaks in the morning and afternoon session.

-No requirement to have attended the first in this series.
+No requirement to have attended the any in this series previously.
 All welcome.
-Via Zoom
+Via Zoom.

 Fee: £60 or £35 for either Saturday or Sunday (but weekend best!)

 Please contact Sue for registration, payment methods and Zoom login link.